What are your fees?

 Due to Covid-19 precautions I cannot accept cash and ask that you pay by card or bank transfer.

-Please can you make payment at least 24 hours before appointment to confirm booking.
+Please make payment at least 24 hours before appointment to confirm booking.

-Please can you give me at 24 hours notice if you need to cancel or change an appointment.
+Please give 24 hours notice if you need to cancel or change an appointment.